 Ashwagandha is one of the most popular and most commonly recommended and prescribed.
 I have personally used it with success.
 Here are a couple of places you can buy Ashwagandha:

-I really like to use the Just Ingredients Hot Chocolate.
+I really like the Just Ingredients Hot Chocolate.
 It is full of adaptogens and designed specifically to help with stress.
-You can use the code TBM10 for 10% off.
+Use the code TBM for 10% off.

 These are some other commonly recommended herbs for anxiety and a few thoughts on using them while breastfeeding.